JOJ0/discodos/INSTALLATION.md

 `winconfig`

-Configure access to your Discogs collection as described in chapter [Configure Discogs API Access](#configure-discogs-api-access), then come back here!
+Configure access to your Discogs collection as described in chapter [Configure Discogs collection Access](#configure-discogs-collection-access), then come back here!

 Start using DiscoDOS by double clicking the newly created batch file `discoshell.bat` - make a shortcut to it on your Desktop.